davinkevin/AngularStompDK/README.md

         });
 ```

+##### Configuration with underlying implementation

-If you want to use a sub-system to do the connection, like SockJS, you can add the class name in the configuration part :
+If you want to use a sub-system to do the connection, like SockJS, you can add the class name in the configuration part.
+Don't forget to import this underlying library in your page via Bower (and HTML script tag or other) or via JSPM.

 ```js
     angular.module('myApp')